HuJK/Cloud9-hub/README.md

  8    server_name c9.example.com;
 17    server_name c9.example.com;
 ```
-modyfy ```c9.example.com``` to your domain.
+modify ```c9.example.com``` to your domain.

 if you don't have a domain, modify ```c9.example.com``` to ```default_server```.
 And edit ``` listen 80;  listen 443 ssl;``` to other ports.

 I strongly recommend that you should use https for this site or any other site.
 But if you just want to test, or not host in public network.
-You can remove this part from config:
+You can **remove** this part from config:
 ```
 server {
     listen 80;